smaffy/django_async/README.md

 ********************

 Sync to Async
 synchronous call inside an async view (like to interact with the database via the Django ORM, for example), use sync_to_async either as a wrapper or a decorator

+*******************

+Celery and Async Views

+Could use an async view to send an email or make a one-off database modification, but have Celery clean out your database at a scheduled time every night or generate and send customer reports